Chart Color Schemes

 Batehaven has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, the estimated population of the Batehaven statistical area (Lv2) is around 1,801 people.
-This reflects a decrease since the Census in 2021, which reported a population of 1,911 people.
-The change is inferred from AreaSearch's estimation of the resident population at 1,793 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 17 validated new addresses since the Census date.
-This level of population equates to a density ratio of 703 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Population growth for the area was primarily driven by interstate migration, contributing approximately 68.0% of overall population gains during recent periods.
+The population of Batehaven is estimated at around 1,805 as of February 2026.
+This reflects a decrease since the 2021 Census, which reported a population of 1,911 people.
+The current resident population estimate by AreaSearch following examination of ABS data release in June 2024 is 1,793, with an additional 27 validated new addresses since the Census date contributing to this figure.
+This equates to a density ratio of 705 persons per square kilometer.
+Population growth was primarily driven by interstate migration, contributing approximately 68.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Examining future population trends, a population increase just below the median of locations outside capital cities is expected for the Batehaven (SA2), with an anticipated growth of 217 persons by 2041 based on aggregated SA2-level projections.
-This reflects a gain of 18.4% in total over the 17 years.
+Future population trends indicate a population increase just below the median of locations outside capital cities, with Batehaven expected to grow by 208 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 17.9% in total over the 17 years.

 Frequently Asked Questions - Population